 We have downsized the dairy cow herd to a more manageable number for George and Ryan, and we’re building our beef herd to supply the store.
 The “Eat Local” movement has become very popular and we are happy to be a part of it.
 We’ve enjoyed trying new things and learning along the way and are proud to be “the local stop” for our surrounding communities, supplying unaltered and natural foods.

 The Eccard family invites everyone to stop by the farm for a visit.
 Watch the milking or feed a baby calf, check out the farm museum or just hang out by the pond and enjoy some ice cream.
+Feed the ducks and goats or stop by for one of our events, we always have something going on around here!
 We’re sure you will have a great time and who knows…maybe learn something new!